lldavoll/lldavoll.github.io/_portfolio/spl_experiment.md

   - **F = Sí [Yes]**
   - **J = No [No]**

-This design allows us to measure the processing time at each segment, sensitivity to linguistic structure and comprehension accuracy
+This design allows us to measure the processing time at each segment, sensitivity to linguistic structure and comprehension accuracy.

 ---